Oneflow-Inc/oneflow-documentation/en/docs/basics/07_model_load_save.md

 flow.save(m.state_dict(), "./model")
 ```

-The first parameter is the Module parameter, and the second is the save path.
+The first parameter is the Module parameters, and the second is the saved path.
 The above code saves the parameters of the `m` Module object to the path `./model`.

 ## Loading Models

-Using [oneflow.load](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.load#oneflow.load) to load parameters from specified disk path to the memory, and get the dictionary with the parameters.
+Using [oneflow.load](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.load#oneflow.load) to load parameters from disk  to memory with the specified path, and get the dictionary of the parameters.

 ```python
 params = flow.load("./model")